H.R.34 - 21st Century Cures Act114th Congress (2015-2016)

 TITLE XVII--OTHER MEDICARE PROVISIONS

 (Sec.
-17001) Until plan year 2019, CMS may not terminate a Medicare Advantage (MA) plan solely because the plan failed to achieve a specified minimum quality rating.
+17001) Until plan year 2019, the CMS may not terminate a Medicare Advantage (MA) plan solely because the plan failed to achieve a specified minimum quality rating.

 (Sec.
-17003) CMS shall: (1) request information and recommendations from stakeholders on information included in the Welcome to Medicare package, and (2) update the information included in the package accordingly.
+17003) The CMS shall: (1) request information and recommendations from stakeholders on information included in the Welcome to Medicare package, and (2) update the information included in the package accordingly.

 (Sec.
-17004) Current law allows CMS to impose a temporary moratorium on the enrollment of new providers under Medicare, Medicaid, or the Children's Health Insurance Program (CHIP) if necessary to combat fraud, waste, or abuse.
+17004) Current law allows the CMS to impose a temporary moratorium on the enrollment of new providers under Medicare, Medicaid, or the Children's Health Insurance Program (CHIP) if necessary to combat fraud, waste, or abuse.
 With specified exceptions, the bill prohibits payment under these programs to new providers in areas subject to such temporary moratorium.